 “What’s the most important thing you learned as a graphic designer?”

 – Don’t take critiques personally—use them as an improvement for your skill.
 I’m a sensitive person (gasp) and think my work is a reflection of me.
 If it wasn’t an automatic, “YAAAAS!”
 I used to be so angry.
 “I worked HARD!”
 Of course, I did, but someone saw something more in me and my talent.
 That’s a good thing.

 – You’re not going to stop learning.
 I’ve worked in a lot of the Adobe programs more than once, and as the industry changed, I had to keep up which meant I had to keep learning.
 With updates changing how functions work, you’re always learning more to be better.

 I started design right as digital grew.
-I knew nothing about web and was solely a print-focused designer.
+I knew nothing about the web and was solely a print-focused designer.
 However, I, for a lot of reasons, taught myself, HTML and CSS (also, a shout out to Xanga and Myspace for getting me through), and how to take my print skills and apply them to a digital and social format.

-- The comparison game will kill you.
+– The comparison game will kill you.
 There are a lot of talented designers out there, and you’re one of many.
 That’s a great thing!
-I love striving to be the best, but I have to be careful not to feel envious admiring their work.
+I love striving to be the best, but I have to be careful not to feel envious of admiring their work.

 – Find a style that’s you.
 I’m such a stickler for clean lines, but I want to be unique with them too.
 Black and white are my favorite colors, and I’m not too big on super “fancy” fonts.
 It’s really cool when people see a design and say, “Hey C, this is so you.”
 That means my aesthetic makes a strong impact and speaks for itself.